 After all your research, you made it to a listing.
 First impressions look good.
 Now, the most critical inspection begins.
 “Facts over feelings,” you’ve repeated to yourself, being mindful not to let the appearance distract you from the future expenses and labor.
 You have a prepared list of the things you want to discover.
 You did your research.

 These three are the most destructive conditions of a log home.
-Knowing these three things will give you insight as you narrow your search.
-You will appreciate the advice in A Novices Guide to Buying a Second-Hand Log Cabin.
-Log Cabin Hub provides a checklist and top tips.
+Aside from settling and foundation issues, knowing these three things will give you insight as you narrow your search.

 Is It In Good Condition?